holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexQGram.rst

 .. includefrags:: core/demos/tutorial/index/index_qgram_hash.cpp
    :fragment: hash_loop2

-The q-gram index offers different functions to search or count occurrences of q-grams in an indexed text, see :dox:`Index#getOccurrences getOccurrences`, :dox:`Index#countOccurrences countOccurrences`.
+The q-gram index offers different functions to search or count occurrences of q-grams in an indexed text, see :dox:`IndexQGram#getOccurrences getOccurrences`, :dox:`IndexQGram#countOccurrences countOccurrences`.
 A q-gram index over a :dox:`StringSet` stores occurrence positions in the same way as the ESA index and in the same fibre (FibreSA).
 If only the number of q-grams per sequence are needed the QGramCounts and QGramCountsDir fibres can be used.
 They store pairs ``(seqNo, count)``, ``count``>0, for each q-gram that occurs ``counts`` times in sequence number ``seqNo``.